tkareine/jekyll-minibundle/README.md

 and reads the result from standard output.

 Why is this good?
-A fingerprint in asset's path is the [recommended way][GoogleCachingBestPractices] to handle caching of static resources, because you can allow caching the asset forever.
+A fingerprint in asset's path is the [recommended way][GoogleWebFundamentalsHttpCaching] to handle caching of static resources, because you can allow browsers and intermediate proxies to cache the asset for a very long time.
 Calculating MD5 digest over the contents of the asset is fast and the resulting digest is reasonably unique to be generated automatically.

 Asset bundling is good for reducing the number of requests to the backend upon page load.
 The minification of stylesheets and JavaScript